 Things have slowed down now as I ease into month six of travel by chilling out on the lazy beaches of Thailand’s south.

 I started the month with five days in Sydney where I finished off my week of work at my old workplace then had a few days to sort out my life before I hit the road again.
 I was also back for Trav’s birthday and we celebrated with a big night of dinner, drinks and 2am rugby with friends.
-I finally starting to get used to being back in Sydney then it was time to fly to New Zealand.
+I finally started to get used to being back in Sydney then it was time to fly to New Zealand.

 After a night in Auckland, my Dad and I flew to the South Island for just over a week of road tripping around.
 One of my best friends also flew down and we did the three day Kepler Track – my first New Zealand Great Walk!
 I also hiked in Wanaka and Mount Cook, did a twilight tour in a Dark Sky Preserve, dropped by historic Arrowtown and Cardrona, admired the lupines around Lake Tekapo and had an awesome day in Queenstown lugeing and jet-boating.